jonathandannel/tweeter/README.md

 1. Clone the repository to your local machine.
 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser and have a blast.
+4. Visit <http://localhost:8080/> in your browser and have a blast.

 ## Dependencies